 Depending on the size and scope of the power outages, additional details may be provided on MiEnergy's Facebook page.
 You can also see areas where power outages are occurring and the number of power outages in real time via our outage maps in the links below.

-Whenever a storm or other incident causes damage to MiEnergy Cooperative's electrical distribution system, its primary goal is to get the power back on to everyone in the quickest and safest fashion possible.
+Whenever a storm or other incident causes damage to MiEnergy Cooperative's electrical distribution system, its primary goal is to get the power back on to everyone safely and in a timely manner.

 MiEnergy follows a restoration process that is used by most utilities throughout the industry:

 - MiEnergy's first priority is public safety, so crews are sent to remove damaged power lines from the roadways first.

 - After that, substation power is restored.
 Sometimes service to hundreds of members can be restored immediately by replacing a fuse on a substation transformer.